tap349/tap349.github.io/_posts/2017-05-28-elixir-otp.md

 > (or GenServer.start) in production as that may lead to dangling processes
 > which may in turn cause some strange behaviour of the system.

-spawned tasks are linked to the caller:
+tasks are linked to the caller:

 - `Task.Supervisor.async`
 - `Task.Supervisor.async_stream`

-spawned tasks are not linked to the caller:
+tasks are not linked to the caller:

 - `Task.Supervisor.async_nolink`
 - `Task.Supervisor.async_stream_nolink`
 - `Task.Supervisor.start_child`

+tasks can be awaited:

+- `Task.Supervisor.async`
+- `Task.Supervisor.async_nolink`

+tasks are always awaited:

+- `Task.Supervisor.async_stream`
+- `Task.Supervisor.async_stream_nolink`

 `Task.Supervisor.start_child`: